grnet/kamaki/docs/setup.rst

     mandatory options (URL, token) and some advanced / optional (e.g., service-specific URL overrides or versions)

-Kamaki comes with preset default values to all kamaki-releated configuration options.
+Kamaki comes with preset default values to all kamaki-related configuration options.
 Cloud-related information is not included in presets and should be provided by the user.
 Kamaki-related options can also be modified.